*This post may contain affiliate links. Please see my disclosure for more details!*

 - Once set, using a cup of hot water and a melon baller, dip your melon baller in, shake off the loose water, and scoop out the truffle mix into a ball shape.

 - I usually scoop all the mixture out, and then roll any funky shapes between my hands after I've finished scooping.

 - Once rolled, refrigerate for an hour or so, or in the freezer for 30 minutes.

-- Once all shells are done, refrigerate again till set.
+- Once all shells are done, refrigerate again until set.

 - I keep this in the fridge personally because I just prefer my truffles cold, but they last for 2 weeks once made.

-- I found my Freeze Dried Strawberries in Waitrose, but I have seen then in Sainsbury's, and Lakeland as well.
+- I found my freeze dried strawberries in Waitrose, but I normally use these ones!
+I have seen then in Sainsbury's and Lakeland as well.

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.